Haidra-Org/AI-Horde/README.md

 ## Other endpoints

+* GET `dbzer0.com:5001/servers` To see the info of all currently active servers and their statistics.
+* GET `dbzer0.com:5001/servers/<UUID>` To see the information of a specific server by UUID.
-* GET dbzer0.com:5001/usage to see how much each user has consumed this service
+* GET `dbzer0.com:5001/usage` to see how much each user has consumed this service.
-* GET dbzer0.com:5001/contributions to see how much each user has contributed to this service with their own resources
+* GET `dbzer0.com:5001/contributions` to see how much each user has contributed to this service with their own resources.

 ## Other Info